 Further, the increase of social media use for people of all age groups in Australia has introduced new ways to connect with potential customers.
 The number of social media users in Australia will reach 12.1 million in 2017.

 Currently, there are about 19.4 million mobile phone users in Australia, which again accounts for a large proportion of the total population.
-With more people having regular access these devices, it is easier for online businesses to find potential buyers.
-This is one of the key factors behind the popularity of ecommerce stores.
+With more people having regular access to these devices, it is easier for online businesses to find potential buyers.
+This is one of the key factors behind the popularity of e-commerce stores.

 According to a study by Roy Morgan, Australians spent $41.3 billion on online shopping last year.
-And every 4 people out of 10 buy products from ecommerce stores at least once a month.
+And every 4 people out of 10 buy products from e-commerce stores at least once a month.

-The 2016 country report from Ecommerce Foundation shows that about 65% people of Australia shops online and this trend is going up.
+The 2016 country report from Ecommerce Foundation shows that about 65% people in Australia shops online and this trend is going up.
 Australians are quite used to purchasing things on the internet and 79.4% internet users prefer this to traditional shopping.

 Australia has a GDP per capita of $88 thousand, meaning people have more purchasing power and disposable income.
 That makes spending money – whether it be spent online or elsewhere – more possible.

-Australia’s strong infrastructure with an 89% urban population provides retailers with a better opportunity for ecommerce retailers to grow their business.
+Australia’s strong infrastructure with an 89% urban population provides retailers with a better opportunity for e-commerce retailers to grow their business.
 Over the past decade, many physical shops have started online businesses and have become successful.

 Compared to many developing countries, Australian online retailers face fewer bureaucratic hurdles and barriers to entry.
-This makes Australia an interesting destination for foreign ecommerce investment too.
+This makes Australia an interesting destination for foreign e-commerce investment too.

 Well, they vary greatly.
 Let’s take a look at the 10 biggest online stores in Australia and how they are managing to stay successful.

 JB HI-FI is the premier example of an established retail store changing with the times and finding success online.
-Now one of the fastest growing ecommerce players in Australia, the electronics giant enjoyed a 23.6% increase in sales and had a profit growth of 31.7% in the second half of 2016, far outperforming the competition.
+Now one of the fastest growing e-commerce players in Australia, the electronics giant enjoyed a 23.6% increase in sales and had a profit growth of 31.7% in the second half of 2016, far outperforming the competition.

 Founded in 2011, The Iconic has quickly established itself as a leading online store for fashion and clothing items.
 Just 18 months after it was launched, Iconic became the number one fashion website of Australia.
 The website hosts about 10 million unique visitors per month and holds a 10% share in Australia’s online fashion market.

 Australian alcohol retailer Dan Murphy has a 50% share in the online liquor market.
-Their ecommerce store has over 5000 products and an estimated 2 million buyers.
+Their e-commerce store has over 5000 products and an estimated 2 million buyers.
 Dan Murphy’s online business is growing three times faster compared to their brick and mortar stores, a staggering statistic and a testament to how the buying habits of Australians are changing.

 According to the Wall Street Journal, Kogan is worth over $510 million.
-Originally starting out in 2006 selling televisions online, the retailer now stocks a wide range of electronics, fashion and health related products.
+Originally starting out in 2006 selling televisions online, the retailer now stocks a wide range of electronics, fashion and health-related products.
 The website has 52 million unique visitors per year and 621k of these visitors are converted into customers.
 Annual revenue is expected to reach $241 million in 2017.